taituo/talktomegoose/README.md

 ## HOW: Mission Spin-Up
 - **Base prompt for Maverick**: see `from_to.md` for the canonical kickoff instructions that brief Codex on mission goals, resource constraints, and approval rules.
-- **First contact**: Open a tmux pane, source `scripts/persona_env/Maverick.env`, and start Codex with `codex --persona Maverick --cwd /path/to/repo`.
+- **First contact**: Attach to the **Lead** window—Maverick’s Codex session auto-launches there.
+Use it to gather constraints and fan orders down the flightline.
 - **Idea intake**: New contributors present mission intent to Maverick; once approved, Maverick relays tasks down the flight tree.
 - **Branching**: Each developer operates on mission-specific branches (`feature/<persona>-<call-sign>`).
 Merge approval flows back through Maverick.
 - **Inbox discipline**: Claim work from `handoffs/inbox.md`; Maverick seeds the first commit on new missions, then instructs which branch each persona should use.